Frequently Asked Questions

-Are we a fee paying school?
+Are you a fee-paying school?

-No. The Academy is not a fee paying school, but we offer activities outside the usual school day including breakfast and after school provision which we charge for.
+No. The Academy is not a fee-paying school, but we offer activities outside the usual school day including breakfast and after-school provision which we charge for.

 How many children can you take every year?

 We have up to 60 places in the reception class and 26 places in the nursery.
-We will admit 60 new pupils to reception every year until the school reaches full capacity at 420 pupils in 2021.

-Can we meet the head teacher?
+Can we meet the Headteacher?